ifwe/bruce/README.md

 ## Setting Up a Build Environment

 Bruce currently runs only on Linux.
 The first step in getting Bruce working is to set up a build environment.
-This process differs depending on which Linux distribution you are using.
+A good starting point for this is to [set up the Google Test Framework](https://github.com/tagged/bruce/blob/master/doc/gtest.md).
+The remaining steps differ depending on which Linux distribution you are using.
 Currently, instructions are available for [CentOS 7](https://github.com/tagged/bruce/blob/master/doc/centos_7_env.md), [CentOS 6.5](https://github.com/tagged/bruce/blob/master/doc/centos_6_5_env.md), [Ubuntu 14.04.1 LTS](https://github.com/tagged/bruce/blob/master/doc/ubuntu_14_env.md),